-STATUTORY NET INCOME AND SURPLUS The combined life insurance companies' statutory capital and surplus at December 31, 2021 and 2020 was \$2,571,599 and \$2,261,031, respectively.
-The combined life insurance companies' net loss, determined in accordance with statutory accounting practices, for the years ended December 31, 2021 and 2020 was \$(194,956) and \$(65,934), respectively.
+STATUTORY NET INCOME AND SURPLUS The combined life insurance companies' statutory capital and surplus at December 31, 2022 and 2021 was \$2,649,813 and \$2,571,599, respectively.
+The combined life insurance companies' net gain/ (loss), determined in accordance with statutory accounting practices, for the years ended December 31, 2022 and 2021 was \$132,860 and \$(194,956), respectively.

 RISK-BASED CAPITAL Risk-based capital is a method developed by the NAIC to measure the minimum amount of capital appropriate for an insurance company to support its overall business operations in consideration of its size and risk profile.
 The formulas for determining the amount of risk-based capital specify various weighting factors that are applied to financial balances or various levels of activity based on the perceived degree of risk.
 Additionally, certain risks are required to be measured using actuarial cash flow modeling techniques, subject to formulaic minimums.
 The adequacy of the insurance companies' actual capital is measured by the risk-based capital results, as determined by the formulas.
 Companies below minimum risk-based capital requirements are classified within certain levels, each of which requires specified corrective action.
-At December 31, 2021, the Company's surplus exceeds these minimum levels.
+At December 31, 2022, the Company's surplus exceeds these minimum levels.